-Refurbishment in a restaurant
+Refurbishment of a restaurant

 Located in the historic center of Turin, Gaudenzio is a restaurant run by a restaurateur keen on natural wines.